-HTML Complete Notes
+HTML Complete Notes By Vatsal Saxena

 HTML stands for Hyper Text Markup Language.

-HTML extention - (.html) or (.htm)
+HTML extention - .html / .htm

 Standard Naming Convention - index.html